 3. Join our IAFP Health Equity

-Member Interest Group to be connected with Health Equity champions.
+Member Interest Group to connect with Health Equity champions.

-Use Your Voice: Write an Op-Ed or Letter to the Editor
+Use Your Voice by writing an Op-Ed or Letter to the Editor

 AAFP Blogs David Mitchell Social Media/Commentary Editor